What’s the Difference between Traditional Plastic Bags and Compostable Bags?

 However, compostable bags made from plant-based materials can decompose within 3-6 months.
 The fastest decomposition rate is achieved in high-temperature industrial composting facilities, while general home composting is relatively slower.

-How Do We Distinguish Traditional Plastic Bags and Compostable Bags?
+How to Distinguish Compostable Bags from Traditional Plastic Bags?

 Conventional plastic bags are usually odorless or plastic-smelling, while compostable bags, especially starch-based bags, have a slight grain fragrance.